Plaer1/ATOMS/README.md

 ## Credits:
 * [PhantomGamers](https://ko-fi.com/phantomgamers) for SFP, and being generally a cool guy.
 *  [Shiina](https://shiinaskins.com) for the Steam Dark Mode skin, which many pages in this project still use.

+\* this is just the first open-beta, I'm looking into Millineum patcher support for later.